COVID-19 VACCINE INFORMATION & RESOURCES

 We strongly encourage you to consider getting the vaccine once it is available to protect yourself and your loved ones.
 We recommend the vaccine for all patients except those who have a history of severe allergic reactions to injectable medications.

-Distributing the vaccine will take time and patience.
 We all need to keep doing our part to slow the spread of COVID-19 by doing the following:

 - Wear a mask/face covering over your nose and mouth.

 - Practice physical distancing of at least 6 feet.

 - Wash your hands regularly for 20 seconds.

 - Practice caution when gathering indoors with those outside your immediate household.
 If you are vaccinated, we recommend avoiding indoor gatherings with unvaccinated individuals.